Archaeology of ancient Egypt: Ministry of Antiquities (Egypt)

 An edict issued by the Egyptian governor Muhammad Ali Pasha on August 15, 1835, banned the export and trade of all Egyptian antiques to another country.
 The decree helped to protect monuments and curb the smuggling of ancient Egyptian artifacts.

 The Ministry of Tourism & Antiquities (officially called the "Antiquities Authority") is the Egyptian government organization which serves to protect and preserve the heritage and ancient history of Egypt.
 It was established in 1858.

 In December 2019 it was merged into the Ministry of Tourism, with Khaled El-Anany retaining his function.

 From 2009 to 2014, the ministry worked with the Getty Conservation Institute on the management and conservation of the tomb of Tutankhamun.

+In September 2025, Tourism and Antiquities Minister Sherif Fathy reported that a 3,000-year-old gold bracelet, containing a lapis lazuli bead and once belonging to Amenemope, a pharaoh of Egypt's 21st Dynasty was stolen from the restoration laboratory of the Egyptian Museum, Cairo and subsequently sold and melted down.
+The stolen bracelet was first sold to a silver-shop owner, then passed to a gold jeweler, and eventually to a worker at a gold foundry.